KiiPlatform/thing-if-iOSSDK/README.md

 ### Build Locally

-If you would like to build framework from other branch other than master, can try to build framework locally.
+If you would like to build framework from the branch other than master, you can build the framework locally.

 - Get the source code of IoTCloud-iOSSDK from Github.